zfshaiman/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
-This Docker will download and install SteamCMD.
-It will also install Counter-Strike: Source and run it.
-Update Notice: Simply restart the container if a newer version of the game is available.
+This Docker will download and install SteamCMD and the according game that is pulled via specifying the Tag.

+Please see the different Tags/Branches which games are available

 ## Env params
 | Name | Value | Example |